vrusinov/gmsite/posts/2020/backups-part-2-files.md

 -   The newer versions appears to be written in C# and requires Mono.
 -   The older version (which I used) while was technically open-source, was not very open.
 It felt more like commercial software.
 -   I had problems with older version crapping itself and corrupting repository.
-It appears this part [was entierly rewritten](https://www.duplicati.com/articles/Storage-Engine/) so it may be better now.
+It appears this part [was entirely rewritten](https://www.duplicati.com/articles/Storage-Engine/) so it may be better now.

 ## Borg